Probate Q&A Series

 • Publishing notice to creditors and mailing notice to known creditors.

-• Filing an inventory of all estate assets and a schedule of liabilities.
+• Filing an inventory of all estate assets.

 • Paying valid creditor claims and taxes before distributing assets.

-Even if only one bank account pushes the value above $20,000, the full probate process applies.
+Even if only one bank account pushes the value above the applicable small-estate limit, the full probate process generally applies.
 The court will supervise each step, ensuring debts are paid and remaining assets distribute according to the will or North Carolina’s intestacy rules.

 Key Steps and Considerations

-• Calculate all intangible assets: Combine the values of every bank account, stock holding and other personal property located in North Carolina.
+• Calculate all probate personal property: Combine the values of estate bank accounts, stock holdings and other personal property subject to administration.

-• Choose the right proceeding: If total intangible assets exceed $20,000, file for regular probate.
-If not, use the affidavit-based summary process under §28A-19-3.
+• Choose the right proceeding: If total probate personal property exceeds the applicable limit, file for regular probate.
+If not, consider the affidavit-based small-estate process under §28A-25-1.

-• Understand timelines: Summary administration allows distribution after a 10-day waiting period.
+• Understand timelines: The affidavit procedure is available only after 30 days from death.
 Full probate follows statutory notice and inventory deadlines set out in Chapter 28A.

-• Prepare required documents: Petitions, death certificate, notices, letters, inventory and final accounting for full probate.
+• Prepare required documents: Applications, death certificate, notices, letters, inventory and final accounting for full probate.

 • Seek professional support: A probate attorney can guide you through asset valuation, creditor notices and court filings.